engindenizdogu/duplicate-highlighter/README.md

 - **Creative writing**: Avoid repetitive vocabulary in stories and novels
 - **General text analysis**: Quickly identify patterns in any written content

-## Screenshots

-The application features a clean text editor with duplicate words highlighted in light green (#8cf5b7).

 ## Installation

 ### Prerequisites